jonathanyeong/spaced-writing-obsidian/README.md

 # Spaced Repetition Writing Inbox

-Use spaced reptition to help you write!
+Use spaced repetition to help you write!
 Inspired by [Andy Matuschak](https://notes.andymatuschak.org/zSK4LyrCbG9zDrdCWmcovUW).

 Create notes and thoughts that are added to a writing inbox.
 Review these notes daily marking them as fruitful or unfruitful.
 Fruitful posts you'll see more often and unfruitful ones you'll see less.
 Once you no longer need a post you can archive it so it no longer appears in your review queue.